-Let's go over four simple steps of building great in-app guidance.
+Let's go over four simple steps for building great in-app guidance.

 Step 1: Segment your users #

-When users sign up, ask them for some basic info on their role and jobs to be done.
-This enables you to create and trigger in-app guides that are targeted at specific users, and highlight their specific pain points and solutions.
+When users sign up, ask them for some basic info on their roles and jobs to be done.
+This enables you to create and trigger in-app guides that are targeted at specific users and highlight their specific pain points and solutions.

 For example, consider our previous scenario.
 Corporate finance managers are likely to be using an invoicing solution differently from a freelancer.
 They’ve got different needs, different pain points, and a different approach to how they engage with the software.

 Knowing who your users are will enable you to better anticipate specific issues and friction, which then informs your in-app notification and guidance placement, timing, relevancy, and more.